rachfop/runpod-docs/docs/serverless/workers/get-started.md

 ## Prerequisites

-This tutorial presumes you have an understanding of the terminal and can execute commands from your terminal.
+This section presumes you have an understanding of the terminal and can execute commands from your terminal.

 ### RunPod